SethBling/PBChance/README.md

 ## Features

 1. The calculation will perform in background in an own thread.
 Even if the number of calculations is set to a high number, LiveSplit will not be stopped during the calculation.
+2. Autoupdate.
+The chance will be automatically updated if the chance drops during the run.
-2. Debug file.
+3. Debug file.
 To retrace the calculation.
 This includes: Headerdata, Failed Runs, clipped splits, added times, count of times per split, first generated route, results of successfully runs and 10 failures if possible, the results, the detailed split times and the execution time.

 ## Advanced Settings: